paulshriner/fcc-beda-cert/README.md

 Tracks exercises by description, duration, and date.
 Exercises are tied to a username.
 Data is stored using a database on MongoDB.
 GET queries can be used to retrieve a list of users and a user's exercise log (which can be narrowed down by date range and quantity).

+### File Metadata Microservice

+Returns metadata for a file uploaded via a form.
+The multer npm package is used for handling file uploading.

 ## Skills

 - Node.js
 - Express
 - MongoDB
 - Mongoose
+- Multer

 ## Development Tools